red-dev-inc/red-bridge/Architecture/UML/Usecase/README.md

 ## Use Case Diagram
-This use case UML diagram shows the four use cases for the redbridge.
+This use case UML diagram shows the four use cases for redbridge.